Police patrols target anti-social behaviour

-Police officers in Pocklington and Market Weighton will be carrying out high visibility patrols in the towns throughout November to tackle anti-social behaviour.
+Police officers in the Market Weighton area will be carrying out regular high visibility patrols this month to deter any anti-social behaviour.

-These patrols include regular checks on the High Street and peripheral areas of Londesborough Road Car Park, Scotts Croft Memorial Park, the town council building area and the area surrounding the Giant Bradley statue (periodic reports of youths causing annoyance).
+These patrols include regular checks on the High Street and peripheral areas of Londesborough Road Car Park, Scotts Croft Memorial Park, the town council building area and the area surrounding the Giant Bradley statue, where there have been periodic reports of youths causing annoyance.

-Officers are also continuing patrols in the areas of Aspen Close, the park, the monkey run and football field due to regular reports of low level anti-social behaviour.
+Officers will continue patrols in the areas of Aspen Close, the park, the monkey run and football field due to regular reports of low level anti-social behaviour (ASB).

-Detailed crime and ASB data for your area can be obtained by visiting www.police.uk and following the ‘Find your Neighbourhood’ link, also details of any particular crimes or series of crimes of note.
+Detailed crime and ASB data for your area can be obtained by visiting www.police.uk and following the ‘Find your Neighbourhood’ link.

 Crimes in your area can also be viewed on the detailed online map.